 - We will introduce a policy of replacement of old electrical equipment with more energy efficient models

-- This will be achieved through: a staff awareness programme; the use of switch off policies.
+- Achieving these through: a staff awareness programme; the use of switch off policies.
 We will also encourage staff to switch off lights when daylight is adequate, and open blinds rather than turn lighting on.
-Ideas for energy saving will be encouraged via our knowledge share and ideas exchange system
+Encouraging ideas for energy saving via our knowledge share and ideas exchange system

-- Encourage the use of local suppliers to reduce carbon footprint and in addition look in to the CSR policies of the suppliers we use
+- Encourage the use of local suppliers to reduce carbon footprint.
+In addition look in to the CSR policies of the suppliers we use

 - For business travel we will commit to use of public transport rather than private where practical